Northern Water Snake

 The northern water snake can be found near many aquatic habitats like lakes or ponds, streams, rivers, swamps, marshes, canals, ditches, bogs even salt marshes.
 They can live from sea level to about 4,800 feet (1400m) high, with a preference to open areas that provide basking spots and relatively still waters.

-The belly is yellow, white, orangish or gray, with black or reddish-brown crescent shaped spots.
+The belly is yellow, white, orangish or gray, with black or reddish-brown crescent-shaped spots.
 They have keeled scales.
-The juveniles pattern and color is similar to that of as adult snakes although are more vivid.
+The juveniles pattern and color are similar to that of as adult snakes although are more vivid.